 |iPhone 7||iPhone 7 Plus|

 Don’t wait too long to get started on your research.
 Thanks to a constantly fluctuating resale marketplace, trade-in values are, likewise, always in flux.
 However, this is especially true in the 24 hours after a new iPhone is launched.
 In fact, an iPhone’s resale value can plummet up to 30% during that time.
-This year, don’t be surprised if that depreciation rate falls closer to 60% thanks to what is expected to be Apple’s first 5G-enabled phone.
+This year, don’t be surprised if that depreciation rate falls closer to 60% thanks to Apple’s first 5G-enabled phone.

 In other words, if you come across an offer you like, act fast to lock it in.
 “But didn’t you just say I should take my time comparison shopping?”
 Indeed we did, and luckily, dear reader, these two things are not mutually exclusive.
 Many buyback programs will lock in your offer for several days (two weeks at GadgetGone).
 Plus, since quotes are obligation-free, you can keep stacking up offers—and locking down high resale values—until you find one that meets your needs.
 Sounds like a win-win to us.